 Montessori Research and Development has materials on both clouds and atmospheric structure available for purchase for the elementary level.

 “The God Who Has No Hands” Great Lesson for elementary-age kids could work well during a cloud unit.
-A number of sites have resources, including Montessori Commons, Montessori Teachers Collective, Montessori Nuggets, Discovery Moments, and What Did We Do All Day?
+A number of sites have resources, including Montessori Commons, Montessori Teachers Collective, Montessori Nuggets, and Discovery Moments.

 Montessori-Inspired Cloud Activities